So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 Calculate your income for the month.

-Add up all income from jobs and government benefits, and child support.
-Your income includes any regular bonuses or side hustle money.
+The first thing is to add up all after-tax income or take-home pay from jobs, government benefits, and child support.
+Your net income includes any regular bonuses or side hustle money.
+You need that total income as the most crucial step in creating your first budget.

 Add up all your monthly expenses.

-Collecting all your expenses might take a few days.
+The next step is collecting all your expenses, which might take a few days.
 I know for me, there are always those few that I forget.
-The ones that auto-pay right out of the account are forgettable.
+The ones that auto-pay, like car payments that come right out of the account, are forgettable.
+Grab your bank statements to make sure you have caught everything.

-Your long list of expenses might be hard to face.
+Your long list of expenses might take a lot of work to face.
 Many who don’t know where their money is going might be shocked at this part.
 Stay strong.

 Subtract your expenses from your income.

 If you have money left over, you are on the right track.
-If you are in the negative (like many of the population), you need to do some work.
+If you are in the negative and need more money (like many of the population), you need to do some work.

 Incorporate a spending freeze.